markshannon/New-C-API-for-Python/README.md

 ## Why do we need a new C API?

-The current C API has evolved over decades, in an unplanned way.
+The current C API has expanded over decades, in an unplanned way.
+Pieces get added without consideration of future maintainence, and in a way that exposes implementation details.

 This makes it hard to use, restrictive of how it can be implemented, and in many cases unsafe.

-There are proposals for improving the existing C API, but changing the API will cause breakage and backwards incompatibility issues.
+We cannot incrementally change the current API, as each change will cause breakage and backwards incompatibility issues, leaving extension modules constantly broken.

 Rather than change the existing C API is it better to create an entirely new API, and deprecate the old one.
 This allows extension authors to switch to the new API